oiraqi/paradigms/P2-Integration/README.md

 *As a matter of fact, cloud computing wouldn't be possible without such a paradigm!*

 ## Readings
-You must absolutely familiarize yurself with the following:
+You must absolutely familiarize yourself with the following:
 - Serialization
 - XML: eXtensible Markup Language
 - JSON: JavaScript Object Notation